 Project Leads

-Aamna Ashraf is Manager of Health Equity at CAMH.
-She is an experienced professional in the areas of program and policy implementation, stakeholder development and partnerships.
-Aamna holds a Master’s Degree in Education (Counselling Psychology) and has worked in the not for profit sector for over 20 years.
+Aamna Ashraf is the Senior Manager of Health Equity at the Centre for Addiction and Mental Health (CAMH).
+She is a well-known figure in the field of health equity and is an experienced professional in the areas of program and policy implementation, stakeholder development and partnerships.
+Aamna holds a Master’s Degree in Education (Counselling Psychology) and has worked in the not for profit sector for over 25 years.
+As an advocate for health equity, Aamna leads the award winning Immigrant and Refugee Mental Health Project and serves as one of Ontario's Health Equity Impact Assessment Champions.
 She previously worked as a Senior Program Advisor in refugee resettlement with the Ministry of Citizenship and Immigration.
-Before this she was the Director of the Peel Newcomer Strategy –the Local Immigration Partnership for Peel region.
-Aamna has also worked at United Way Peel and York as well as leading service development for diverse populations at Canadian Mental Health Association Toronto.
+Before this she was the Director of the Peel Newcomer Strategy Group -Local Immigration Partnership for Peel.
+Aamna has also worked at United Way Peel/York and has led service development for diverse populations at Canadian Mental Health Association Toronto.
+In her current role at CAMH she manages staff whose portfolios include interpretation services, research and evaluation, culturally adapted CBT, and health equity education and training.
+More recently Aamna collaborated with departments within CAMH and other key stakeholders to implement a hospital wide strategy Fair and Just CAMH and led the implementation of the Dismantling Anti-Black Racism strategy.